foliant-docs/foliantcontrib.confluence/README.md

   confluence:
     host: 'https://my_confluence_server.org'
     login: user
-    password: pass
+    password: user_password
-    mode: single
-    toc: false
     id: 124443
     title: Title of the page
     space_key: "~user"
     parent_id: 124442
-    pandoc_path: pandoc
+    notify_watchers: false
+    toc: false
     restore_comments: true
     resolve_if_changed: false
+    pandoc_path: pandoc
 ```

 `host`
 :   **Required** Host of your confluence server.

 `login`
-:   Login of the user who has the rights to create and update pages.
-If login is not supplied, it will be prompted during build
+:   Login of the user who has permissions to create and update pages.
+If login is not supplied, it will be prompted during build.

 `password`
 :   Password of the user.
-If password is not supplied, it will be prompted during build
+If password is not supplied, it will be prompted during build.

-`mode`
-:   One of: `single`, `multiple`.
-In single mode backend uploads the whole Foliant project into specified Confluence page.
-In multiple mode backend uploads several chapters into separate Confluecnce pages defined with metadata.
-More info in the **Modes** section.
-Default: `single`.

-`toc`
-:   Set to `true` to add table of contents into the beginning of the document.
-Default: `false`

 `id`
-:   ID of the page into which the content will be uploaded (use only with `single` mode). *Only for already existing pages*
+:   ID of the page where the content will be uploaded. *Only for already existing pages*

 `title`
-:   Title of the page to be created or updated (use only with `single` mode).
+:   Title of the page to be created or updated.

-> Remember that titles of the pages in one space are unique in Confluence.
+> Remember that page titles in the space have to be unique.

 `space_key`
-:   The key of the space where the page(s) will be created/edited.
+:   The space key where the page(s) will be created/edited. *Only for not yet existing pages*.

 `parent_id`
 :   ID of the parent page under which the new one(s) should be created. *Only for not yet existing pages*.

-`pandoc_path`
-:   Path to Pandoc executable (Pandoc is used to convert Markdown into HTML).
+`notify_watchers`
+:   If `true` — watchers will be notified that the page has changed.
+Default: `false`

+`toc`
+:   Set to `true` to add table of contents to the beginning of the document.
+Default: `false`

 `restore_comments`
 :   Attempt to restore inline comments near the same places after updating the page.
 Default: `true`